ebzzry/ebzzry.github.io/src/en/reflections.md

   can swim.<br>

-- One of the main problems with determing what reality is first defining what is real.
+- One of the main problems with determining what reality is first defining what is real.
 For all intents and purposes we can settle on an arbitrary level and say that that is real.
 Who or what is the arbiter in confirming to us whether our beliefs are true or not.<br>